Please choose by A-Z or by category.

 The fourth generation of mobile telecommunications technology.
 A 4G system, in addition to the usual voice and other services of 3G, provides mobile broadband Internet access, for example to laptops with wireless modems, to smartphones, and to other mobile devices.
 Potential and current applications include amended mobile web access, IP telephony, gaming services, high-definition mobile TV, video conferencing, 3D television, and cloud computing.
 Two 4G candidate systems are commercially deployed: the mobile WiMAX standard (first used in South Korea in 2007), and the first-release LTE standard (in Oslo, Norway and Stockholm, Sweden since 2009).

-An optional module in COMPRION products that records and displays analog measurement data.
+Optional module in COMPRION products that records and displays analog measurement data.
 It works like an oscilloscope and offers two functionalities:

 The basic unit of information in computing and digital communications.
 A bit can have only one of two values, and may therefore be physically implemented with a two-state device.
 The most common representation of these values are 0 and 1.
 The term bit is the abbreviated form of binary digit.